 Data indicators that this model fits your workplace:

-Implementation means deploying desk booking software that allows employees to book hot desks days or weeks ahead.
-The best systems include features that let teams reserve adjacent spots in office neighborhoods for collaboration.
+Implementation means deploying desk booking software that lets employees book hot desks days or weeks ahead.
+The best systems include features for teams to reserve adjacent spots in office neighborhoods.

 Activity-based hot desking